From Prompts to Protection: Large Language Model-Enabled In-Context Learning for Smart Public Safety UAV: LLM-assisted In-Context Learning for Optimized Public Safety UAV

 \subsection{UAV Power Control}

 We need to optimize energy efficiency and power control in UASNETs because the UAV and ground sensors have limited energy resources, making the optimization of energy and power consumption crucial for the overall performance of the UASNETs.
 DRL solutions have been proposed to exploit the network’s resources in a near-optimal manner, aiming to maximize energy efficiency effectively.
-However, these solutions require complex training, and their deployment is not rapid and straightforward.
-LLM-enabled ICL can be leveraged to optimize the transmit power in UASNETs to maximize overall energy efficiency.
+However, these solutions require complex training.
+LLM-assisted ICL can be leveraged to optimize the transmit power and improve energy efficiency.

 Task description for UAV power control is depicted in \ref{fig:task}(c) with a task objective, and the example set represents operational state and environmental context to assist the LLM in inferring optimal power control strategies.
 This system leverages an LLM to dynamically optimize UAV transmit power for maximum energy efficiency by processing real-time power levels and channel conditions, while adhering to constraints prioritizing sensors with low remaining energy (preventing node failure) and favoring those with strong channel conditions (ensuring reliable transmission).
 The LLM generates power adjustment commands executed, with the resulting system performance and updated operational state being captured as feedback.
 This closed-loop mechanism, incorporating the LLM's power decisions, the latest UAV status, and communication outcomes, enables continuous refinement of power allocation strategies, progressively allowing the UAV to achieve optimal energy efficiency.
 This approach enables adaptive decision-making without the need for complex training.
 Such optimization is particularly valuable in public safety scenarios such as emergency response, where efficient power usage directly impacts mission duration and system performance.
+For UAV-side power control, the cost is computed as the ratio between the total energy consumed for transmission and the number of successfully delivered bits during a given observation window.
+Additional penalties are introduced when the observed packet-loss rate or latency exceeds predefined quality-of-service thresholds.
+These values are measured by the UAV’s onboard power monitor and link-layer counters and then summarized as text feedback to the LLM for subsequent optimization.